 Writing and research became my passion.
 I love meeting people from all walks of life, talking with them and researching their stories.
 It widens my understanding of many historical events that have happened, especially those linked to our rich military history in Australia.

-Mates4Mates and Deborah are holding readings of My Pop was a Kangaroo ANZAC around Australia during 2019.
+Mates4Mates and Deborah are holding readings of My Pop was a Kangaroo ANZAC around Australia during the month of May 2020.
 If you would like to join us and read your copy of the book to family, a school group, community group, at your local library or group meeting then register your interest today.
 Contact Deborah at: firstname.lastname@example.org for more information.
 Help us educate our current and future generations about the Anzacs in a way that children will connect with while at the same time, helping to support a very worthwhile organisation like Mates4Mates.